 Dylla currently serves on the Board of CHOR, Inc., working to develop and advance CHORUS, the Clearinghouse for the Open Research of the United States.
-He also serves on the Board of Directors of the International Association of Scientific, Technical and Medical publishers (STM), and on the Executive Council of the Professional and Scholarly Publishing (PSP) Division of the Association of American Publishers (AAP).
+He also served on the Board of Directors of the International Association of Scientific, Technical and Medical publishers (STM) and on the Executive Committee of the Professional and Scholarly Publishing (PSP) Division of the Association of American Publishers (AAP).

 Prior to coming to AIP, Dylla served as Chief Technology Officer and as Associate Director at DOE's Jefferson Lab, where he spearheaded the Free Electron Laser (FEL) program.
 He held various positions at the Princeton Plasma Physics Laboratory, where he helped develop technology for nuclear fusion reactors, particle accelerators, and materials processing.
 He received his Ph.D. in physics from MIT, is a Past President and Fellow of the AVS and a Fellow of the American Physical Society and the American Association for the Advancement of Science.